KathituCodes/Dirty-Cafe-Data-Cleaning-and-EDA-with-Streamlit-Dashboard/README.md

 # Cafe Sales: End-to-End Data Wrangling and Exploratory Analysis

-A systematic, documented data cleaning and EDA pipeline applied to a 10,000-row intentionally corrupted cafe sales dataset.
+This is a systematic, documented data cleaning and EDA pipeline applied to a 10,000-row intentionally corrupted cafe sales dataset.
 The project demonstrates multi-layered handling of real-world data quality problems: type corruption, placeholder errors, missing value imputation via unit-economics logic and distribution-preserving sampling, outlier validation, and business-context analysis.

 ---